 Progreso mayor resigns following federal drug trafficking charges

-Progreso Mayor Gerardo Alanis submitted his letter of resignation after he was released from federal custody in connection with a drug trafficking investigation.
+Progreso Mayor Gerardo Alanis submitted his letter of resignation late Thursday afternoon after he was released from federal custody in connection with a drug trafficking investigation.

 Alanis resignation was one of the conditions of release a judge ordered after setting his bond at $100,000 with a $10,000 deposit.